frmichel/morph-xr2rml/README.md

 The SPARQL-to-MongoDB rewriting is a fully new component, it supports the SELECT, ASK, CONSTRUCT and DESCRIBE query forms.

+## Changes

+#### 2017-10-25: new propety xrr:pushDown
+Property xrr:pushDown extends the mapping possibilities when defining iterations within a document (pull request #3 with the help of Freddy Priyatna, to fulfil a need of the [SlideWiki project](https://slidewiki.eu/)).
+See complete description in [2].
+Implemented for the MongoDB database.
+Example: a property ```xrr:pushDown [ xrr:reference "$.id"; x:as "newId"]``` can be defined either in the logical source together with an  rml:iterator, or within a referenced-valued term map that has a nested term map.
+  - In a logical source: the xx:reference "$.id" is evaluated against the current document, then the iterator is applied and in each document that comes out of the iterator, a new field ("newID" in this example)is created.
+  - In a reference-valued term map, the xx:reference "$.id" is evaluated against the document of the current iteration, and a new field ("newID" in this example) is created inside the documents that are passed to the nested term map.

+#### 2017-09-05: full implementation of the nested term maps
+Complex nested term maps (nested term map that embed another nested term map) are now enabled, thus allowing to deal with any level of nested documents (pull request #1 with the help of Freddy Priyatna).
+Implemented for the MongoDB database.

 ## Publications
 [1] F. Michel, L. Djimenou, C. Faron-Zucker, and J. Montagnat.
 Translation of Relational and Non-Relational Databases into RDF with xR2RML.
 In Proceedings of the *11th International Confenrence on Web Information Systems and Technologies (WEBIST 2015)*, Lisbon, Portugal, 2015.